Franklin S. Billings Jr.: Early life

 Franklin S. "Bill" Billings was born in Woodstock, Vermont on June 5, 1922, the son of Governor Franklin S. Billings and grandson of Franklin Noble Billings.
 He was raised in Woodstock and Milton, Massachusetts, graduated from Cardigan Mountain School and Milton Academy, and received a Bachelor of Science degree from Harvard College in 1943.

 World War II

-Billings completed the Reserve Officer Training Corps program at Harvard and received his commission as a second lieutenant.
+Billings completed the Army Reserve Officers' Training Corps program at Harvard and received his commission as a second lieutenant.
 He was slated for training at Fort Sill when an Army physical uncovered a heart condition that disqualified him from military service.
 He then moved to Schenectady to work on a General Electric radar project for the United States Navy.

 Billings then joined the American Field Service as a volunteer ambulance driver.
 He served with the British Eighth Army and the 6th Armoured Division, and earned the British Empire Medal.
 He was wounded at the Battle of Monte Cassino in Southern Italy in May 1944, requiring five months of recovery and recuperation at a United States Army hospital in Italy, then four months stateside.
 In 2010 he was awarded the Purple Heart.